 - Do not throw or drop materials that may contain asbestos to the ground.
 Instead, lower them carefully to prevent breakage and release of fibers to the air.

-- Dispose of any asbestos containing material at a landfill that accepts asbestos.
-You may use the following link to obtain a list of landfills that accept asbestos: www.scdhec.gov/environment/your-home/asbestos/asbestos-removal-safety-homeowners-businesses-after-2015-sc-floods-0
+- Dispose of any asbestos-containing material at a landfill that accepts asbestos.
+Click here for a list of landfills that accept asbestos.

-- Obtain a disposal permit from the Asbestos Section before you dispose of the asbestos containing material.
-You may use the following link to get the Notification of Residential Non-friable Asbestos Abatement Project: www.scdhec.gov/environment/PermitCentral/ApplicationForms/#asbestos_demolition.
+- Obtain a disposal permit from the Asbestos Section before you dispose of asbestos-containing material by using this link for a Notification of Residential Non-friable Asbestos Abatement Project.
 This notification must be submitted to the Asbestos Section in order for the homeowner to receive a disposal permit.

 Owners of regulated buildings must use DHEC-licensed asbestos removal contractors to remove regulated asbestos containing materials before renovation or demolition activities can take place.
 These contractors must comply with state and federal asbestos regulations.

 DHEC issues licenses for asbestos contractors.
-A list of licensed contractors that can perform asbestos abatement and demolition activities in South Carolina can be found at https://apps.dhec.sc.gov/Environment/AsbestosContractorsAndConsultants.
+A list of licensed contractors that can perform asbestos abatement and demolition activities in South Carolina can be found by clicking here.